 - Practice Worksheet - Write a null array with fixed orders, make an identity table set, and check for inverses of matrices.

 - Matching Worksheet - Yeah, I did kind of take the shotgun approach in putting these together.
 It came out well though.

 - Answer Keys - These are for all the unlocked materials above.

 Number 1 = Null Matrices, Number 2 = Inverse Matrices, Number 3 = Identity Matrices.

 - Homework 1 - Null matrices contain all 0s.
 In this case, you must write a 3 x 6 matrix.
-A 3 x 6 matrix contains 3 rows and 6 columns.
+A 3 x 6 table array contains 3 rows and 6 columns.

 - Homework 2 - We have inserted the number from our matrix into this format.

 - Homework 3 - The diagonal contains all 1s.
 The order of 4 means that the identity form is a 4 x 4.